susanev/uw-hcde-creative-computing/lessons/week3/homework/interactive-monster.md

 1. Write code to move your eye(s).
 First add a variable at the top named `eyeDirection` and set its value to `0`.

-	Add `eyeDirection` to the x position of your monster's eye(s).
+	Then find where your eye function is called from and add `eyeDirection` to your x value being passed into that eye function.

 	Before proceeding, temporarily initialize `eyeDirection` to `10` and to `-10`, and notice that the eye should look right and then left; then set it back to `0`.
+If its not moving then you have a bug, try and fix it and if you are stuck reach out for help.

-	Add two if statements to draw as shown in step 2.
-These if-statements should determine if the eye should move left or right based on the mouse's x-position.
+	Add code to draw as indicated in step 2.
+This code should consist of conditional statements to determine if the eye should move left or right based on the mouse's x-position (hint: you will use the p5.js built in variable named `mouseX`.
 Notice that you will probably want to increment your eyeDirection variable by 0.5 instead of 1 so it moves slowly.

-	You will also want to use min/max to prevent your monster's eye from leaving its face.
+	You may also consider using min/max to prevent your monster's eye from leaving its face.

 	Test your code.
 The eye should move when the mouse is on each side.
 You can decide whether the eyes should still move when the mouse is between them.

+	If its working correctly, when you click it should stop you from moving the eyes, if you click again it should let you move the eyes again.

 1. Write code so that your monster jumps up and down.
 To start define two variables at the top: `jumpValue`, and `jumpDir`, you decide on the values for your monster.

-	In draw, add if statements along with calls to min/max to cause your monster to jump up and down repeatedly without running off of the screen. `jumpValue` is the value you are adding to the `y` position of your monster and `jumpDir` represents the speed and direction your monster is moving.
+	In draw, add an if statement to determine which way the monster should be jumping.
+When it hits the top it should come back down, and when it hits the bottom it should come back up. `jumpValue` is the value you are adding to the `y` position of your monster and `jumpDir` represents the speed and direction your monster is moving.

-	To make the monster move, change the function for your monster to add jumpValue to the y position for all of the shapes that make up the monster.
+	If its working you should now be able to click to switch between your moving eyes and jumping monster.

 ### [Submission](https://canvas.uw.edu/courses/1099807/assignments/3586665)
 * Your code should have a top comment block with your name, last edited date, and a brief description of the entire program